-Do you believe that you can lose weight without exercising?
+Do you believe that you can lose weight without exercising or by keto diet?

 Is it possible to build muscle while on a low-carb diet?